Skip to Content

 Old rotting pumpkins on a compost pile.

-Would you like a reminder of this post for how to keep pumpkins from rotting after carving?
+Would you like a reminder of this post on how to make pumpkins last longer?
 Just pin this image to one of your Halloween boards on Pinterest so that you can easily find it later.

-Jack O Lantern and candles with words How to Preserve Jack O Lanterns to make them last longer.
+Jack O Lantern and candles with leaves on a cloth.
+Yellow text reads How to Preserve Jack O Lanterns to make them last longer.

 Pumpkins carved into Jack O Lanterns are so much fun around the Halloween but those cuts into the skin makes a pumpkin start to rot very quickly.